-The Housing Allowance for 2022 is to be an amount that accurately reflects local conditions.
-The minimum housing allowance range recommended by the synod for 2022 is \$15,200 to \$18,400.
+The Housing Allowance for 2023 is to be an amount that accurately reflects local conditions.
+The minimum housing allowance range recommended by the synod for 2023 is \$16,025 to \$19,485.
 Congregations located in areas of the synod where housing is more costly should consider the higher amount in this range as the minimum.
+In addition, a pastor may want designate a portion of salary as additional housing allowance (see Sample Forms, p.
+15).

-Place the amount designated for Housing Allowance here:
+Place the amount designated for Housing Allowance here: C. \$ Housing Allowance

-Housing Allowance